April 12, 2022

 When Finding an Exit Strategy becomes a Challenge

-When ACF kickstarted work in the village of ‘Mangi Budruk’ in Chandrapur district of Maharashtra, the objective was clear – motivate and empower the community to transform with total sanitation.
+When Ambuja Foundation kickstarted work in the village of ‘Mangi Budruk’ in Chandrapur district of Maharashtra, the objective was clear – motivate and empower the community to transform with total sanitation.
 And that they did, with Mangi winning the Santh Gadgebaba Gram Swachhata Puraskar in 2013 and a cash award of Rs 25,000 for being the cleanest village in the Rajura Block in Chandrapur district.

 “They were so motivated and had seen so much success, that they kept coming back with more work to do for their development.”
 Ravi said.
 “And of course, projects get diversified over time – as we implement many development projects, often times, one thing leads to another in a community.
 We pivot or naturally progress from work in agriculture, towards projects in water or health.
 Once we start something in a community, it doesn’t get closed – it simply opens up another door,” he said.